 How muscle atrophy is treated

 Treatment will depend on the diagnosis and the severity of your muscle loss.
 Any underlying medical conditions must be addressed.
 Common treatments for muscle atrophy include:

 - ultrasound therapy

 - dietary changes

-Physical therapists can teach you the correct ways to exercise.
-A physical therapist can move your arms and legs for you if you have trouble moving because of a medical condition.
+Recommended exercises might include water exercises to help make movement easier.
+Physical therapists can also teach you the correct ways to exercise.
+A physical therapist can move your arms and legs for you if you have trouble moving.

-Your doctor will advise you about proper nutrition and suggest proper dietary supplements if he or she believes they are necessary for you.
+Your doctor will advise you about proper nutrition and suggest proper dietary supplements if necessary.

 Published By: Healthline Networks, Inc.